Heliograph: Automated heliographs

-In May 2012, "Solar Beacon" robotic mirrors designed at UC Berkeley were mounted on the towers of the Golden Gate bridge, and a web site set up where the public could schedule times for the mirrors to signal with sun-flashes, entering the time and their latitude, longitude and altitude.
-The solar beacons were later moved to Sather Tower at UC Berkeley.
+In May 2012, "Solar Beacon" robotic mirrors designed at the University of California at Berkeley were mounted on the twin towers of the Golden Gate Bridge at the entrance to San Francisco Bay, and a web site set up where the public could schedule times for the mirrors to signal with sun-flashes, entering the time and their latitude, longitude and altitude.
+The solar beacons were later moved to Sather Tower at the U.C. – Berkeley campus.
 By June 2012, the public could specify a "custom show" of up to 32 "on" or "off" periods of 4 seconds each, permitting the transmission of a few characters of Morse Code.
 The designer described the Solar Beacon as a "heliostat", not a "heliograph".

 The first digitally controlled heliograph was designed and built in 2015.
 It was a semi-finalist in the Broadcom MASTERS competition.